-Finally, about the 70 minute mark, Argento gives us a scene that sparkles with something of his old mojo, taking delight in a series of extravagantly sadistic despatches in a scene where Thomas Kretschmann eliminates a group of villagers convened to deal with him, forcing the last one to turn his gun on himself and put it under his chin where we then see the bullet fire in slow-motion up through the man’s mouth and explode out the top of his head.
+Finally, about the 70 minute mark, Argento gives us a scene that sparkles with something of his old mojo.
+He takes delight in a series of extravagantly sadistic despatches in a scene where Thomas Kretschmann eliminates a group of villagers convened to deal with him, forcing the last one to turn his gun on himself and put it under his chin where we then see the bullet fire in slow-motion up through the man’s mouth and explode out the top of his head.
 Too little, too late, alas.

 Other adaptations of Dracula are:– the uncredited classic German silent Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammer’s classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; Count Dracula (1970), a cheap continental production that also featured Lee; Dracula (1974), a cinematically-released tv movie starring Jack Palance; Count Dracula (1977), a BBC tv mini-series featuring Louis Jourdan; Dracula (1979), a lush big-budget remake starring Frank Langella; Werner Herzog’s Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppola’s visually ravishing Bram Stoker’s Dracula (1992) featuring Gary Oldman; the modernised Italian-German Dracula (2002) starring Patrick Bergin; Guy Maddin’s silent ballet adaptation Dracula: Pages from a Virgin’s Diary (2002); the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
-Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula.
+Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; the BBC mini-series Dracula (2020) starring Claes Bang; Bram Stoker’s Van Helsing (2021), which actually features no Dracula; and The Asylum’s Dracula: The Original Living Vampire (2022) with Jake Herbert.